Working with Codistributed Arrays

 For example, to distribute an 80-by-1000 array to four workers, you can partition it either by columns, giving each worker an 80-by-250 segment, or by rows, with each worker getting a 20-by-1000 segment.
 If the array dimension does not divide evenly over the number of workers, MATLAB partitions it as evenly as possible.

-all four workers.
-Worker 1 stores columns 1 through 250, worker 2
+that spans all four workers.
+Worker 1 stores columns 1 through 250, worker 2 stores

 spmd A = zeros(80, 1000); D = codistributed(A) end Worker 1: This worker stores D(:,1:250).
 Worker 2: This worker stores D(:,251:500).
 Worker 3: This worker stores D(:,501:750).
 Worker 4: This worker stores D(:,751:1000).